Updating smooth normals

 * Store adjacent faces of all border vertices of a node, and avoid a global vertex normal array and atomics.

 * Use a vertex normal buffer per node with duplicated vertices, and somehow merge the border vertices in a second step.

-Smoothing tools may also be able to benefit from this, to work with the overhead of storing adjacency info of the entire mesh.
+Smoothing tools may also be able to benefit from this, to work without the overhead of storing adjacency info of the entire mesh.

 ## Coherent memory access